cloudnative-pg/cloudnative-pg/docs/src/security.md

 to "watch" one, a few or all the namespaces depending on how it is deployed, this open the possibility to be more granular on the permissions.

-When using OLM the default set of permissions is set to be the two types needed, RoleBinding and ClusterBinding, meaning that a set of permissions will be namespaced and other permissions will be cluster wide.

 ### Why are cluster wide permissions needed?

-Currently the operator requires cluster wide permissions only for `namespace` and `nodes` objects.
+Currently the operator requires cluster wide permissions only for `nodes` objects.
 All the other permissions can be namespaced or cluster wide.

 The reason for these mandated permissions are:

-- namespace: required to handle the deletion of namespaces containing Clusters.
 - nodes: required to switch to a different instance if the primary is on a node being cordoned or drained.
 Without this, the PodDisruptionBudget would keep the primary Pod from being evicted, preventing the maintenance operation from